 Once bottled, your wine should remain standing upright for a few days to allow the cork to re-pressurize.
 After that, store it on its side, always keeping the cork moist.

 Choose a location that has a year round consistent temperature, humidity, and should avoid direct light.
 Temperature changes, direct light, movement can all impact the proper development of your wines.
 Cooler is better (12-14 *C), with relative humidity of 50-70% .

 If you have a developed wine collection and are cellaring your wine, be sure to ask about our “button tops” to indicate the variety and bottling date of your wine – it saves having to pull out bottles when you want to consume them.

 Now, we know you have all this beautiful wine and we ask you do the hardest part; allow it to develop!
 We recommend this, because we know these wines get SO MUCH better!
 Many of the 4 week wines are ready immediately after bottling, but still benefit from additional time.
 This allows the elements of wine to balance and reach it’s perfect potential – this is THE fun part of experiencing wine!

-Wine, like us, are living things – some get better with age…
+Wines, like people, are living things – some get better with age…